-Test Setup: The network is setup per Common Topology.
-The Common Test Cleanup is performed after each test.
+Test Setup: The network is setup per Common Topology for Parts A-D. The Multi-Router Topology is used for Part E. The Common Test Cleanup is performed after each test.
 TR1 is set as the default router for the DUT.
 Configure the Router Advertisement Interval to 120 seconds on all Networks.